Shampoo Vs Conditioner: What Sets Them Apart?

 Now that you understand the functional differences between shampoos and conditioners, it is important to know whether all hair types can have the same products.
 The simple answer is No. Different hair types have different needs.
 It's best to choose a shampoo and conditioner formulated for your specific hair type (e.g., oily, dry, curly, color-treated) to address its unique requirements.

 If you love coloring your hair, you will need to give your hair the extra bit of care and attention it needs to maintain its quality.
 This is because shampoos meant for colored hair should cleanse but not be harsh enough to wash away the hair color.
 The conditioner for colored hair should, ideally, be gentle and nourishing to replenish the hair’s moisture after a coloring treatment.
-You can try our
+You can try a color protection shampoo and color protection hair masks that are made specifically to care for your colored hair.
+Read more expert-validated hair care tips to learn how to curate your personalized haircare routine.

-Redken India offers a range of professional-grade hair care, hair styling and hair coloring solutions that can help you transform your hair with ease.
-Explore our range of high-performance hair care shampoo, conditioners, leave-in treatments, etc., to build your own hair care routine or visit your nearest Redken Salon to seek professional help.
+Redken India offers a range of professional-grade haircare, hair styling, and hair coloring solutions that can help you transform your hair with ease.
+Explore our range of high-performance hair care shampoos, conditioners, leave-in treatments, etc., to build your own hair care routine or visit your nearest Redken Salon to seek professional help.